Fidelity's Solana ETF Filing: What It Means for Solana and Crypto Investors

 What Was Filed?

-Why Solana Is Attracting Institutional Interest
+How Solana is Attracting Institutional Interest

 1. Scalability